MonkeManX/monkemanx.github.io/content/articles/Killing_Dream_People.md

 I want to caveat this by saying that active inference is a model, so it doesn't claim to know the truth about how things are, but rather serves as a good approximation.
 Future evidence may show that minimizing surprise is not, in fact, what is happening in organisms.

 Also noteworthy is that this assumes it is even possible to simulate human consciousness in the first place.
 One should also be mindful that evolutionary arguments can help motivate an argument, but they shouldn't be used as the main thrust of the argument (e.g., see [why evolutionary psychology is so controversial](https://www.reddit.com/r/PhilosophyofScience/comments/1bjs6yf/why_is_evolutionary_psychology_so_controversial/)).

+> The human brain is divided at the level of the cerebrum (everything above the brain stem) into right and left hemispheres. [...]
+The right and left hemispheres of all vertebrate brains are connected by several nerve tracts called commissures, the function of which, we now know, is to pass information back and forth between them. [...]
+>
+> Certain people have had their forebrain commissures surgically severed.
+This is generally undertaken as a treatment for severe epilepsy, though other surgeries occasionally require that some of these fibers be cut.
+As a treatment for epilepsy, patients usually receive a callosotomy, a procedure whereby most or all of the corpus callosum is severed to prevent local storms of unregulated activity from spreading throughout the brain and producing a seizure. [...]
+>
+> Once patients recover from this surgery, they generally appear quite normal, even on neurological exam. [...]
+Two principal findings emerged.
+First, the left and right hemispheres of the brain display a high degree of functional specialization. [...]
+> The second finding was that when the forebrain commissures are cut, the hemispheres display an altogether astonishing functional independence, including separate memories, learning processes, behavioral intentions, and— it seems all but certain—centers of conscious experience. [...]
+>
+> Everything that falls in the left visual field of each eye, for instance, is projected to the right hemisphere of the brain, and everything in the right visual field is projected to the left hemisphere.
+> Thus, each hemisphere relies on intact commissures to receive information from its own side of the world.
+While it can rarely speak, because speech is usually confined to the left hemisphere, the right hemisphere can respond to questions by pointing to written words and objects with the left hand.
+>
+> The classic demonstration of hemispheric independence in a split-brain patient runs as follows: Show the right hemisphere a word—egg, say—by briefly flashing it in the left half of the visual field, and the subject (speaking from his language-dominant left hemisphere) will claim to have seen nothing at all.
+Ask him to reach behind a partition and select with his left hand (which is predominantly controlled by the right hemisphere) the thing that he “did not see,” and he will succeed in picking out an egg from among a multitude of objects.
+> Ask him to name the item he now holds in his left hand without allowing the left hemisphere to get a look at it, and he will be unable to reply.
+If shown the egg and asked why he selected it from among the available materials, he will probably confabulate an answer (again, with his language- dominant left hemisphere), saying something like “Oh, I picked it because I had eggs for breakfast yesterday.” [...]
+> In the acute phase after surgery, patients’ left and right hands sometimes engage in a tug-of-war over an object or sabotage each other’s work. [...]
+>
+> When the lateralization of inputs to the brain is exploited in this way, it becomes difficult to say that the person whose brain has been split is a single subject, for everything about his behavior suggests that a silent intelligence lurks in his right hemisphere, about which the articulate left hemisphere knows nothing. [...]
+>
+> Even many years after surgery, the left hemispheres of these subjects express surprise or irritation when their right hemispheres respond to an experimenter’s instructions.
+To ask the left hemisphere what it is like to not know what the right hemisphere is thinking is rather like asking a normal subject what it is like to not know what another person is thinking: He simply does not know what the other person is thinking (or even, perhaps, that he or she exists).
+>
+> What is most startling about the split-brain phenomenon is that we have every reason to believe that the isolated right hemisphere is independently conscious. [...]
+>
+> In a famous example, a young patient was asked what he wanted to be when he grew up: His left brain replied, “A draftsman,” while his right brain used letter cards to spell out “racing driver.”[...]
+>
+> The question of whether there is “something that it is like” to be the right hemisphere of a split-brain patient must be answered in the only way that it is ever answered in science: We can merely observe that its behavior and underlying neurology are sufficiently similar to that which we know to be correlated with consciousness in our own case. [...]
+>
+> The question of whether the right hemisphere is conscious is really a pseudo-mystery used to bar the door to a great one: the uncanny fact that the **human mind can be divided with a knife.**
+>
+>
+> Imagine undergoing a complete callosotomy.
+Like most such surgeries, you could be kept awake, because there are no pain receptors in the brain.
+There is also no reason to think that you would lose consciousness during the procedure, because a person can have an entire hemisphere removed (hemispherectomy) without loss of consciousness.
+Nor would you suffer a lapse in memory.
+After surgery, you would tend to speak in a way characteristic of alexithymia (the inability to describe your emotional life), and you might also demonstrate an inappropriate degree of politeness.
+Whether or not you had occasion to notice these changes in yourself, it seems all but certain that you would retain your sense of being a “self” throughout the experience.
+> Given that each hemisphere in your divided brain would have its own point of view, whereas now you appear to have only one, it is natural to wonder which side of the longitudinal fissure “you” would find yourself on once the corpus callosum was cut.
+Would you land on the right or on the left?
+It is hard to resist the uncanny demands of arithmetic here.
+Assuming that you were not simply extinguished and replaced by two new subjects—which seems ruled out by the fact that you would probably remain conscious throughout the procedure and retain your memories—it is tempting to conclude that your subjectivity must collapse to a single hemisphere.
+Once the surgery was over, it would be obvious that you can’t be on both sides of the great divide.[...]
+>
+> I think this riddle admits of a rather straightforward solution.
+Consciousness—whatever its relation to neural events—is divisible.
+And just as it isn’t shared between the brains of separate individuals, it need not be shared between the hemispheres of a single brain once the structures that facilitate such sharing have been cut.
+>
+> ~ Sam Harris, Waking Up

 ## Consciousness in Consciousness: Information Flow and Ownership